Fourier Neural Networks as Function Approximators and Differential Equation Solvers: Numerical studies

-We summarize the FNN coefficients in table (\ref{tab:tabfnnabsx}) as well as the biases produced by the FNN.
-The FNN was able to capture the first $4$ nodes of the Fourier decomposition.
-This can be explained by the fact $g$ only admits Fourier coefficients for odd coefficients.
-As before, we provide in figure (\ref{fig:Fnnx2}) (right) a visual representation to compare the Fourier coefficients of $g$ to its FNN coefficients.
-Similar results to those obtained for the function $f$ (\ref{Eq:xsquare}) are observed here.
-The FNN coefficients are good approximations of their Fourier counterparts and the error between the two is of the $3rd$ order.\\
+We summarize the FNN coefficients in Table\myref{tab:tabfnnabsx}.
+The FNN was able to capture the first $4$ modes of the Fourier decomposition and split the value of the $3^{rd}$ mode between two nodes in the hidden layer as showcased in Table\myref{tab:tabfnnabsx}.
+The reason is that $g$ admits Fourier coefficients only for odd coefficients.
+We provide in Figure\myref{fig:absx} a visual representation to compare the Fourier coefficients of $g$ with its FNN coefficients.
+Results similar to those obtained for the function $f$ defined in Equation\myref{eq:xsquare} are observed here.
+The FNN coefficients are good approximations of their Fourier counterparts, and the error between the two has $1e-3$ order of magnitude.